jnbooth/tex/README.md

 ### Building

 To build and run the project, use `cargo run --release`.
+To run it in local offline mode, use `cargo run --release -- -o`.
 To build without running it, use `cargo build --release`.
 Note that the first time building the project will take much longer in order to download and compile dependencies.

 The PostgreSQL server from above must be running in order for the program to work.

+### Testing

+To test the project, use `cargo test`.
+By default, the test skips tests that require database access or API keys with thresholds.
+To run those tests, use `cargo test -- --ignored`.
+Note that in order to avoid false positives, optional features such as bans will fail their tests if disabled.

 ## Commands